Principles of attention stress

 The principles of attention stress is a user interface design theory to measure the amount of attention that is required to perform certain tasks in a web application.
-It is developed by Antradar Software in an attempt to benchmark the ease of use of open source CMS products and to monitor the trend of UI designs.
+Antradar Software develops it in an attempt to benchmark the ease of use of open source CMS products and to monitor the trend of UI designs.

 The attention stress theory is based on many psychological observations, of which the two most important ones are: